splunk-soar-connectors/slack/release_notes/unreleased.md

 **Unreleased**
-* Updated package versions - using platform idna package [PSAAS-18505]
+* Updated bundled packages - using some platform provided packages [PSAAS-18505]